 When Allen Peters found out he needed surgery after a work injury, the insurance company tried to pretend like he had waited too long to report his accident.
-Allen knew he needed a serious law firm who understood workers’ compensation laws.
+Allen knew he needed a serious law firm that understood workers’ compensation laws.
 So, he called the Joye Law Firm.
 Our workers’ compensation lawyers made sure that Allen was treated fairly, and we got him the workers’ comp benefits he needed.

 For Allen Peters, being hired as a head crane operator on the Charleston bridge project was a dream come true.